These top of the line brands offer powerful amps, serious cutting and sever capabilities, high duty cycles and can stand

 Will you be free-handing or using on a CNC table?

-Some units come with Computer Numerical Control (CNC) connections/interfaces while others can only be used for free-hand cutting.
+Some units come with Computer Numerical Control (CNC) connections/interfaces while others are only used for free-hand cutting.
 So ask yourself, are you planning on hooking your new plasma cutter up to your CNC table or not?
 Those with CNC interfaces may include a free-hand torch and the CNC torch would be an extra cost.

 The above factors will determine the product that will meet your requirements.
-This is because the various products are created with different specifications to suit different needs.
+This is because the various products have different specifications to suit different needs.
 Of course, you should buy a product that will meet your requirements and cutting needs.